If you want sharper photos and have tried every focus setting you have, maybe you are looking in the wrong place.

 Getting sharp images is not always about better focusing.
 Often it is about reducing motion blur, specifically, your motion.

-Many of today’s cameras and lenses have image stabilization technology that is designed to reduce
+Many of today’s cameras and lenses have image stabilization technology that is designed to reduce camera shake.

 Let’s look at how and when to use image stabilization for sharper images.